• Skip to primary navigation

 iced peanut butter dog donuts on a wire rack.

 Oh yes!
-These donuts are made with ingredients that are safe for people, too.
-There’s no added sugar, so they’re a great option if you’re trying to avoid sweet snacks.
-They’re a bit bland for most human tastes, but go ahead and try one if you’re curious.
+These donuts are made with ingredients that are safe for human consumption.
+There’s no added sugar, so they’re a great option if you’re watching your sugar intake.
+Give one a try and see if you like it.

 Homemade peanut butter dog donuts on a marble surface.